bushidowallet/bushido-doc/README.md

 ```
 git clone https://github.com/bushidowallet/docker-nginx.git
 ```
 This repo comes with /conf folder, where you can find Nginx configuaration files and some self-signed SSL certificates.
-You can generate self-signed certificates yourself as well.
+Review the [bushido.conf](https://github.com/bushidowallet/docker-nginx/blob/bushido/conf/bushido.conf) file as you will need to change a few IP addresses there.
+For dev purpose you can use included self-signed SSL certificate, however you can also generate self-signed certificates if you prefer to.

 If you are a Linux user, install [OpenSSL](https://www.openssl.org/) with apt-get.
 If you prefer Windows, get [Win32 OpenSSL v1.0.2e](http://slproweb.com/download/Win32OpenSSL-1_0_2e.exe).